hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

   deprecated because it expresses neither what it accepts or what shape its result is. :+[#.E]

++ `lookup_` - this word (or whatever we change it to) has reserved
+  meaning: a method that contains this word is for retrieving one component from the receiver where the component is expected to be present. behavior on failure is not proscribed here other than that it *cannot* emit events to a callback.
+  [#br-031] about the universal retrieve operation discusses this term and other related terms.

 + `[_]make[_]` - this verb used in perhaps *any* method name should confer this one meaning only: this method results in a generated class. as well, all methods (and function-likes) that produce a class